These days, it’s no longer a question of whether or not you should use SMS as part of your marketing, but rather how you should use it.

-Read the rest of this article to discover some of the most important SMS marketing tips that will help you get more from your marketing campaigns without getting on your customers’ bad side.
+Read the rest of this article to discover some of the most important SMS marketing trends that will help you get more from your marketing campaigns without getting on your customers’ bad side.

 I’m sure you’ll agree that there’s nothing more annoying than receiving promotional messages you didn’t sign up for – worse still, with informational offers that aren’t even relevant to you.

 In fact, receiving texts without permission is not only annoying, but it’s also illegal in many states.
 Marketers need to comply with state and local regulations, as well as wireless carriers’ messaging policies in order to ensure that their messages are delivered to subscribers who are willing to receive them.

 You must obtain consent first via an opt-in form to make sure that you only send messages to people who have knowingly agreed to receive your promotional texts.
 Remember, that marketing and finance violations are seen as some of the most serious offenses under U.S federal law with violators facing a minimum of 1 year of jail time and a $2,500 fine.

 Once you have their express written consent, then you can proceed with your text message marketing campaign.

 Using opting forms is one of the best ways to obtain consent from subscribers, but there are also other methods, such as using an SMS keyword or phrase that customers can text to subscribe to any future messages from your business.

 In addition to getting permission, you must also provide your subscribers with a simple and clear way to opt-out of receiving your text messages.